abhisheksanghai/abhisheksanghai.github.io/README.md

 **Theory**

 Linear Regression model is used to obtain relationship between a continuous outcome variable and one or more predictor variables.
+It is generally a good practice to understand the intution behind this approach.
+On the algorithm front, there are two commonly used algorithm used to optimize the parameters of the model.
+OLS (Ordinary Least Square) and Gradient Descent.

 _Intution_